user18130814200115-2/userslariza/README.md

 - WebKit2 API for GTK+ 3
 - Libnotify

-lariza expects to be run on a POSIX-ish operating system.
+cgull expects to be run on a POSIX-ish operating system.

 To build the program and install it to /usr/local: